 Scraping SeekingAlpha: Are Analyst-recommended Stocks Really Outperforming?

-As a stock investor, I've always wondered if relying on research conducted by stock analysts and industry experts will help me pick the stocks that will outperform the market.
-Everyday we see thousands of articles capitalizing on emerging trends in the market and pitching on investment ideas.
+As a stock investor, I've always wondered if relying on research and data conducted by stock analysts and industry experts will help me pick the stocks that will outperform the market.
+Everyday we see thousands of articles capitalizing on emerging data trends in the market and pitching on investment ideas.
 But after the dust settles, how good is their advise?
 Going into this project.
 I had these questions in mind: Are stock analysts/industry experts really better at picking stocks that will outperform the market than we do?
 Are they better at giving ‘long’ or ‘short’ recommendations?
 Are institutions reports more reliable than the ones issued by individuals?

 To study this, I scraped a popular website called seeking alpha.
 It’s a platform for stock analysts to post research reports and analysis pieces as well as investment ideas and strategies.
 Both independent analysts and institution researchers can contribute to the contents of this platform.
 In contrast to other equity research platforms, insight is provided by contributor base of investors and industry experts (buy side) rather than sell side.